silviopaganini/Cacilds_FDT_Template/README.markdown

 Just setup your project and have fun

 <br><br>
-A more detailed tutorial can be found here <a href="http://fdt.powerflasher.com/docs/Project_Templates" target="_blank">http://fdt.powerflasher.com/docs/Project_Templates</a>
+A more detailed tutorial about FDT Templates can be found here <a href="http://fdt.powerflasher.com/docs/Project_Templates" target="_blank">http://fdt.powerflasher.com/docs/Project_Templates</a>